bluiska/eHealthApplication/eHealthApp/src/README_DANIEL.md

 The eHealth Prediction Layer is designed to be a tool to aid the diagnostics that health professionals perform.

+In terms of testing, units test have been written to test the functionality of the enhancement.
+I also performed a user ususablity test, the results of which can be found in the INDIVIDUAL_ENHANCEMENT_USER_EVAL folder.
+Exploratory tests were heavily used to both test the ui of the application and to test the integrety of the machine learning prediction algorithm.

 ## Prerequisites

 - React Ionic